FraxFinance/aip/content/aips/AIP-29.md

 7. Token & protocol permissions and upgradability

-	- The protocol is highly modular in terms of system parameters such as oracle addresses and AMO additions, but the core contracts such as the token contract itself are non-proxy deployed and permissioned through governance's 2-day timelock, with a backup multisig admin address managed by the core Frax team, with plans to transition fully into DAO permissions with comptrollers.
+	- The protocol is highly modular in terms of system parameters such as oracle addresses and AMO additions.
+The core contracts such as the token contract itself are non-proxy deployed and permissioned through governance's 2-day timelock, with a backup multisig admin address managed by the core Frax team.

 8. Market data (Market Cap, 24h Volume, Volatility, Exchanges, Maturity)